yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/typescript/README.md

 ## Exercise #1 - Config

-In this Exercise you are provided with a `tsconfig.json` file.
+In this Exercise, you are provided with a `tsconfig.json` file.

-Your objective are to:
+Your objectives are to:

 - Create a **TypeScript** configuration from scratch
   - It should have compilerOptions